U.S. economy adds just 210,000 jobs in November

 There have been positive economic signs recently as well.
 Weekly unemployment filings have trended steadily downward in recent months, even dipping below the pre-pandemic average to a new historical low the week before Thanksgiving.

-The trade deficit narrowed in October, and consumer spending increased at its fastest rate since March, according to estimates from the Commerce Department.
+The trade deficit narrowed in October, and consumer spending increased at its fastest pace since March, according to estimates from the Commerce Department.

+In November, the participation rate — the percentage of people either working or looking for work, edged up — to 61.8 percent, a promising sign in the survey used to produce the unemployment rate.

+However, inflation hit a new three-decade high in October, driven by soaring energy prices and ongoing supply chain backlogs resulting in higher prices in a broad range of categories including shelter, food, medical care and new vehicles.

 The surveys on which the labor market data is based was taken during the second week of November, at the beginning of the recent rise in coronavirus cases, and weeks before concerns began rising about the new Omicron variant.